 However, the theoretical and empirical investigation in this section suggests that this idea is worth further investigation, possibly for situations involving some of the other intractable likelihoods listed in section 1.
-Our results suggest that improved mixing can help combat the accumulation of bias, which may implies that there may be situations where it is useful to perform many iterations of a kernel at a particular target, rather than the more standard approach of using many intermediate targets at each of which a single iteration of a kernel is used.
+Our results suggest that improved mixing can help combat the accumulation of bias, which may imply that there may be situations where it is useful to perform many iterations of a kernel at a particular target, rather than the more standard approach of using many intermediate targets at each of which a single iteration of a kernel is used.
 Other variations are also possible, such as the calculation of fast cheap biased weights at each target in order only to adaptively decide when to resample, with more accurate weight estimates (to ensure accurate resampling and accurate estimates based on the particles) only calculated when the method chooses to resample.

-5 Conclusions
+4 Conclusions

 This paper describes several IS and SMC approaches for estimating the evidence in models with INCs that outperform previously described approaches.
-These methods may also prove to be useful alternatives to MCMC for parameter estimation.
+These methods may also prove to be useful alternatives to MCMC results for the exact algorithm indicate that the variance of the evidence estimates we use is sufficiently small that this effect is negligible.

+for parameter estimation.
 Several of the ideas in the paper are also applicable more generally, in particular the use of synthetic likelihood in the IS context and the notion of using biased weight estimates in IS and SMC.
-We advise caution in the use of biased weights in SMC due to the potential for bias to accumulate, but also note that this accumulated bias may be small compared to errors resulting from commonly accepted approximate techniques such as ABC.
+We note that the bias in these biased weight methods may be small compared to errors resulting from commonly accepted approximate techniques such as ABC.